HII Authenticates Keel of Virg - GuruFocus.com

+Virginia-class submarine Arkansas (SSN 800) Keel LayingFrom left, NNS President Jennifer Boykin looks on as members of the Little Rock Nine, Ernest Green, Thelma Mothershed Wair assisted by PCU Arkansas commanding officer Cmdr.
+Adam Kahnke, Elizabeth Eckford, Gloria Ray Karlmark and Carlotta Walls Lanier, etch their initials onto steel plates during the keel authentication ceremony for Virginia¬-class submarine Arkansas (SSN 800) on Saturday, Nov.
+19, 2022.
+(Photo by Ashley Cowan/HII)

 NEWPORT NEWS, Va., Nov.
-19, 2022 (GLOBE NEWSWIRE) -- HII’s (: HII) Newport News Shipbuilding (NNS) division hosted a keel authentication ceremony today for Virginia-class submarine Arkansas (SSN 800).
+19, 2022 (GLOBE NEWSWIRE) -- HII’s (NYSE: HII) Newport News Shipbuilding (NNS) division hosted a keel authentication ceremony today for Virginia-class submarine Arkansas (SSN 800).

 The ship’s sponsors are the six women of the historic group known as the Little Rock Nine, the first African American students to attend all-white Central High School in Little Rock, Arkansas during desegregation.
 NNS honored all nine members, including the three men, during Saturday’s ceremony.